Adamgtay/cars/README.md

 Click the "Compare" button to proceed with the comparison.

 Verify Comparison Page:
 Confirm that a comparison page is presented, featuring the selected cars and their specifications arranged in a table format.

-Checking Static Files:

-Ensure Accessibility:
-Confirm that the car images specified in the application data are accessible and correctly displayed on both the search and comparison pages.